-- E. No City employee or member of the employee's family shall accept gifts of any type, price or size from any person or firm doing business with the City, or any person who intends to do business with the City, that would reasonably tend to influence the employee in that discharge of the employee's official duties or give the appearance of the employee being improperly influenced. - F All employees shall behave in a completely ethical, truthful, and honorable manner in all dealings with the public and other City employees. - No employee of an agency acting in his or her official. capacity shall either directly or indirectly purchase, rent or lease any realty, goods, or services for his or her own agencythe City from any business entity ofin which the employee or the employee's his spouse or child is an officer, partner, director, or proprietor or in which such employee or the employee's spouse or child, or any combination of them, has a material interest. any of the children, parents, grandparents or grandchildren of the employee or his spouse is an officer, partner, director, or proprietor or in which the employee or his spouse or any of the children, parents, grandparents or grandchildren of the employee or his spouse, or any combination of them, has a financial interest.
-No employee, acting in a private capacity, shall rent, lease, or sell any realty, goods, or services to the City. without approval of the City Commission.
-However, these provisions shall not apply to contracts entered into prior to October 1, 1975 or contracts entered into prior to the employee beginning employment with the City. - No employee or his spouse or minor child shall, at any time, accept any compensation, payment, or thing of value when the employee knows, or with the exercise of reasonable care should know, that it was given to influence any action in which the employee was expected to participate in his official capacity. - No employee shall, at any time, solicit or accept anything of value to the employee, nor shall any employee allow his/her spouse or minor child to solicit or accept anything of value, including a gift, loan, reward, promise of future employment, favor, or services, based upon any understanding, that the vote, official action, or judgment of the employee would be influenced thereby, or under circumstances which the employee should reasonably know are intended to influence the vote, official action or judgment of the employee.use or attempt to use his position, or any property or resource which may be within his trust, to secure special privileges, benefits or exceptions for himself or others.
+- E. No City employee, or member of the employee's familyrelative as that term is defined in Section 112.312, Florida Statutes, shall accept gifts of any type, price or size from any person or firm doing business with the City, or any person who intends to do business with the City, that would reasonably tend to influence the employee in that discharge of the employee's official duties or give the appearance of the employee being improperly influenced. - F All employees shall behave in a completely ethical, truthful, and honorable manner in all dealings with the public and other-City public officials, appointed officers, and employees. - No employee of an agency acting in his or her the employee's official capacity shall either directly or indirectly purchase, rent or lease any realty, goods, or services for his or her the employee's own agency from any business entity of which the employee or the employee's spouse or child is an officer, partner, director, or proprietor or in which such employee or the employee's spouse or child, or any combination of them, has a material interest.
+No employee, acting in a private capacity, shall rent, lease, or sell any realty, goods, or services to the City.
+However, these provisions shall not apply to contracts entered into prior to October 1, 1975 or contracts entered into prior to the employee beginning employment with the City. - No employee or his the employee's spouse or minor child shall, at any time, accept any compensation, payment, or thing of value when the employee knows, or with the exercise of reasonable care should know, that it was given to influence any action in which the employee was expected to participate in his official capacity.

+No employee shall, at any time, solicit or accept anything of value to the employee, nor shall any employee allow <a href="https://historycommons.org/line.com/historycommons.org/line.com/historycom/ reasonably know are intended to influence the vote, official action or judgment of the employee.